atharva00771/Healthcare-Data-Analytics/README.md

 Through this project, I practiced how to:

-> 📊 Convert raw data into meaningful dashboards.
+> 📊 Convert raw healthcare data into meaningful dashboards.

-> 🗃️ Use SQL to answer business questions.
+> 🗃️ Use SQL to solve real-world analytical questions.

+> 🧮 Use `CASE` with aggregate functions for conditional analysis.

+> 📈 Apply SQL Window Functions for analytical calculations.

-> 🧮 Create calculations using DAX.
+> 🧮 Create DAX measures for Power BI dashboards.

-> 🔎 Analyze healthcare and billing patterns.
+> 💰 Analyze healthcare billing and payment patterns.

+> 🏙️ Perform city-wise data analysis.

-> 💡 Present data-driven insights.
+> 📖 Present data using business-focused storytelling.

-> 📖 Build a complete analytics workflow.

 ---